Baryton trios (Haydn): History

 Over the next ten years Haydn wrote "nearly 200" compositions for various ensembles with baryton.
 Of these, the predominant genre was the baryton trio.
 Whenever Haydn had completed 24 trios, he had the set "richly bound in leather and gold" (Sisman).
 The resulting volumes were dated 1766, 1767, 1768, 1771, and 1778; the last was bound up after the prince had abandoned the instrument in favor of a new hobby also involving Haydn, namely the mounting of opera productions in his palace.
 According to barytonist John Hsu, the last trios actually date from 1775.

 The music

 Form

-The trios, being written for amateur performance, are generally shorter and less ambitious than the Haydn's more famous series of symphonies and string quartets.
+The trios, being written for amateur performance, are generally shorter and less ambitious than Haydn's more famous series of symphonies and string quartets.
 In almost all cases, they consist of just three movements.
 When there is a slow movement, it is usually the first movement and is followed by a second movement in fast tempo.
 The first movement can also be a fast-tempo work in sonata form, or sometimes a variation set.
 There is always a minuet, which is placed either as the middle movement or as the finale.
 Non-minuet finales are characteristically in fast tempo.

 In general, the first and last movements are in the home key of the trio and the middle movement in a closely related key.
 Only two of the trios are in a minor key.